-How can a person who self-injures stop this self-harm behavior?
-Here are some good self-injury coping skills.
+How can a person who self-injures stop this self-harming behavior?
+Here are some good self-harm coping skills.

 Most people who self-harm want to stop hurting themselves and they can do this by trying to develop new ways of coping and communicating.
 However, some people feel a need not only to change their behavior but also to understand why they have resorted to harming themselves.

 There are a number of techniques that can reduce the risk of serious injury or minimize the harm caused by self-inflicted injury.
 This list is not exhaustive - different people find different things useful in various situations.
 So if one doesn't work, try another.

 - stop and try to work out what would have to change to make you no longer feel like hurting yourself

 - count down from ten (nine, eight, seven)